 Equity in Public Affairs Training

-UCLA Luskin provides training on equity, diversity, and inclusion for incoming students at the start of the new school year.
-D3 Project Managers collaborate with professional facilitators to lead workshops and guided discussions on how issues such as racism, sexism, and privilege impact our world view.
+PURPOSE: Provide training on equity, diversity, and inclusion for incoming students at the start of the new school year.
+D3 Project Managers collaborate with professional facilitators and speakers to lead presentations, workshops and guided discussions on how issues such as racism, sexism, and privilege impact our world view.

 LPPI Policy Fellowship